 My talk with Dee veered between some of life’s meatiest subjects, like how facing mortality re-frames your everyday life, and how to reconcile our culture of privilege in the context of a struggling global community.

 But what I walked away thinking about was that despite building the house in part to be “self-contained,” her little house actually taught her to be interdependent with others.
 Interdependent with her friends/neighbors Hugh, Annie and Rita, and with the community of wild animals and untamed people in her scrappy corner of Olympia, Washington.

-I’ll eventually release much longer forms of each interview in one cohesive package, but I’ll also have previews like this for everyone I talk with here on my blog.
 Below is just an abridged and edited highlight of what we discussed, but there’s much more in my ebook Life in a Tiny House, or sign up for my mailing list for more inspiring stories of people who make unlikely choices to improve their lives.

 Billy: What has surprised you most about living here?

 Dee: Living in the house itself, I’m still surprised how much I love it.
 And I’m very surprised that it still fits me.